sudara/pamplejuce/README.md

-CMake, Catch2,

 ## About This Repository

-It's meant as an example of 2020 best practices.
+This repository is meant as an example of 2020 best practices, staying current with all dependencies.

+1. C++20
-1. JUCE as a submodule, tracking the devlop branch
+2. JUCE 6.x as a submodule, tracking the devlop branch
+3. CMake 3.18
+4. Catch2
+5. Github Actions for both CI and artifact building, including code signing on mac os
+6. Proper .gitignore settings given the above

+## What it doesn't handle

+1. MacOS notarization.

-## How to manually setup cmake for JUCE
+## How to setup cmake for a new or existing JUCE project

 1. [Download CMAKE](https://cmake.org/download/)